 Peacehaven Wastewater Treatment Works, United Kingdom

 Peacehaven Wastewater Treatment Works is an environmental improvement scheme at Lower Hoddern Farm in Peacehaven, East Sussex, UK.
-The project will treat 95 million litres (ML) of wastewater a day.
+The project treats 95 million litres (ML) of wastewater a day.

-The plant will treat wastewater generated from Brighton and Hove, Rottingdean, Saltdean, Telscombe, Woodingdean and Peacehaven.
+The plant treats wastewater generated from Brighton and Hove, Rottingdean, Saltdean, Telscombe, Woodingdean and Peacehaven.

 Purpose of the Peacehaven project

 Southern Water has worked on several multimillion pound wastewater schemes across the south-east.
-Wastewater from homes in Peacehaven and Brighton and Hove, water from factories and rainwater are treated at Portobello wastewater treatment works at Telscombe Cliffs, East Sussex.
+Wastewater from homes in Peacehaven and Brighton and Hove, as well as water from factories and rainwater is treated at Portobello wastewater treatment works at Telscombe Cliffs, East Sussex.

 Wastewater at Portobello undergoes basic treatment after grit removal.
 It is pumped to the sea through a 1.8km outfall pipe.
-The Peacehaven project will ensure a cleaner discharge into the sea.
+The Peacehaven project ensures a cleaner discharge into the sea.

 Background to the Peacehaven Wastewater Treatment Works

 Peacehaven was selected and planning applications for the facility and infrastructure were submitted in April 2005.
-The proposed plant will cross administrative boundaries and serve the Brighton and Hove catchment area, along with Ovingdean, Telscombe Cliffs, Woodingdean, Roedean, Saltdean, Rottingdean and Peacehaven.
+The proposed plant would serve the Brighton and Hove catchment area, along with Ovingdean, Telscombe Cliffs, Woodingdean, Roedean, Saltdean, Rottingdean and Peacehaven.

 Planning permission for the works was granted by the council after consultation with the secretary of state in October 2008.